ElizabethBrooks/NFCDSWorkshop_BioinformaticsDataAnalysis/_episodes/03-RBasics.md

 ## The R Programming Language

-The [R programming language][rLang] is a great first language for anyone interested in using coding to help answer questions with data analysis, data visualization, and data science.
+The R programming language is a great first language for anyone interested in using coding to help answer questions with data analysis, data visualization, and data science.
 R provides a wide variety of tools for statistical and graphical techniques, including; linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, and more.
-A strengths of the R language is the ease with which publication-quality plots can be generated, even including mathematical symbols and formulae.
+A strength of the R language is the ease with which publication-quality plots can be generated, including mathematical symbols and formulae.

 ![Why Learn the R Programming Language](../fig/Why-Learn-R-Reasons-to-learn-R.jpeg){: width="500" }
 *[Image source][rMotivation]*

 Since the R programming language is [open source][openSource] it is not proprietary, and it can be modified and built upon by the public.
+Furthermore, [R][rLang] environment itself is an integrated suite of software for data manipulation, calculation, and graphics.
+The flexible R environment includes:

+- effective data handling and storage facility
+- operators for calculations on arrays, and matrices in particular
+- collections of intermediate tools for data analysis
+- graphical facilities for data analysis and display
+- well-developed, simple and effective programming language that includes:
+  - conditionals
+  - loops
+  - user-defined recursive functions
+  - input and output capabilities

 ### The Utility and Components of RStudio